 Raza Rumi was Ithaca City of Asylum’s writer in residence from 2014 to 2017.
 In 2018, he became director of the Park Center for Independent Media at Ithaca College.
 He is a television host, journalist, policy consultant, and a leading voice for human rights and against extremism in his native Pakistan.
 He survived an assassination attempt in March 2014 by political Islamists in which his driver lost his life.
 He continues to produce essays and editorials for the Pakistani and international press.
 He also co-edits the online publication Ideas & Futures.

-Susan Tarrow received her MA in French and German from Oxford University, and her PhD in French and Italian from Cornell University, after stints at UC Berkeley and Yale.
+Susan Tarrow (vice chair) received her MA in French and German from Oxford University, and her PhD in French and Italian from Cornell University, after stints at UC Berkeley and Yale.
 She has taught courses in advanced composition, on Camus and contemporary French fiction, on French and Francophone cultures, and Francophone literature of the Maghreb.
 She has published on Camus, on Maghrebian and “beur” literature, and on Primo Levi.
 From 1985-2005, she was associate director of Cornell’s Institute for European Studies.
 In her retirement, she works on translation from French, writes articles for a local newsletter, and travels widely.
 In addition to her work for ICOA, she organizes volunteer translators and interpreters working for Ithaca Welcomes Refugees, a non-profit group coordinating resettlement of refugees under the umbrella of Catholic Charities.